-New Product or Market Launches: Our clients are often in a high-stakes race to get a new product launched or enter a new market.
-We operate as an extension of our clients' in-house teams delivering key market insights, speed and agility, and frontline feedback on the true customer experience so they can adapt and win quickly in new initiatives.
+New Product or Market Launches: We support our clients' in-house teams delivering key market insights, speed and agility, and frontline feedback on the true customer experience so they can adapt and win quickly in new initiatives.

-Customer Acquisition: TaskUs supports outbound sales, lead research, lead generation, appointment setting, new customer outreach and activation, retention, and advanced customer conversion from free and low cost subscription/product offerings to offerings of higher value and profitability.
+Sales and Customer Acquisition: TaskUs supports outbound sales, lead research, lead generation, appointment setting, new customer outreach and activation, retention, and advanced customer conversion from free and low cost subscription/product offerings to offerings of higher value and profitability.

-TaskUs Digital CX Consulting: TaskUs Consulting Group provides a broader suite of services to our innovative clients that need assistance designing their customer experience programs and optimizing their operating environments.
-TaskUs Consulting Group offers the following areas of consulting expertise:
+TaskUs Digital CX Consulting: TaskUs provides a suite of services to our clients that need assistance designing their customer experience programs and optimizing their operating environments, including Digital CX strategy, operational excellence and technology assessment & recommendations.